Federal government revenue equates to about $108,000 of revenue per second.

 Source - U.S. Census Bureau

 To pay for a deficit, the federal government borrows additional funds, which increases the debt.
-The total debt that the federal government owes is essentially the accumulation of deficits over time, minus debt repaid by any surpluses, plus debt that the Treasury owes to other parts of the federal government.
+The total debt that the federal government owes is essentially the accumulation of deficits over time, minus debt repaid by any surpluses, plus debt that the Treasury owes to other parts of the federal government such as the Social Security program.
 Other activities contribute to the change in federal debt, such as changes in the Treasury's operating cash account and federal student loans.

 Are federal debt and deficit the same thing?
 No, but they do affect one another.